Masala Vada (Vadai) is a scrumptious tea-time Snack and also a popular South Indian street Food. Here is the simple and easy video and written recipe.

 - Cooking Oil – for deep frying

-- Soak the Chana dal/Bengal gram in the required Water for 5 hours.
+- Soak the Chana dal/Bengal gram in the required Water for 3- 5 hours ( drain if there is any excess water present after soaking).

 - Drain the excess water (if is present ) in the soaked dal and grind to a coarse paste with the Red chillies.
 Bengal gram coarse is ready.